jSoboil/jSoboil.github.io/rambles.md

 $$a = b + b - a$$

-and so
+and so,

 $$a + a = (b + b -a) + a = b + b$$

-Consequently
+Consequently,

 $$a\times (1 + 1) = b\times (1 + 1)$$

-which, with some last bit of basic algebra balancing, shows that
+which, with some last bit of basic algebra balancing, shows that:

 $$a = b$$